 GRIDSHOT® supports embedding of SCTE-35, also known as Digital Program Insertion Cueing Message for Cable, in the channel.
-End users can schedule SCTE-35 markers in GRIDSHOT®.
+SCTE-35 is an additional PID in the MPEG transport stream (MPEG-TS).
+Channel owners can decide in our GRIDSHOT® scheduling application where the SCTE-35 markers are placed in the schedules.

 Although SCTE-35 is an international standard.
 It’s implementation can have a vendor specific rule set applied.
+We can apply these specific rule set if we have enough information from supplier.
 SCTE-35 is more frame accurate than analog cue tune (DTMF).
+For outputs such as SRT, ASI, IP ASI (multicast / unicast), no additional translation steps are required for the SCTE-35 markers.

 * Note that Splice OUT/IN and Cue OUT/IN is used interchangeably and both have the same meaning.